-1. The battle is over and the Philistines come back to gather what they could from the soldiers and they come upon king Saul lying there dead.
-And they cut off Saul's head; maybe remembering what David did to their hero Goliath, and hung his body on a wall in Beth Shan.
-You can go to this city and see the area where his body was hung in disgrace for all to see with the bodies of his sons.
+But now the next day they see this defeated, dead King and they cut off Saul's head; maybe remembering what David did to their hero Goliath, and hung his body on a wall in Beth Shan, as well as the bodies of his sons.
+(I Samuel 31:12) You can go to this city and see the area where his body was hung in disgrace for all to see with the bodies of his sons.

 Not only that but they now place his armor in the temple of Ashtoreth to show that their god was stronger than the God of the Israelites.

 How often our sin gives the enemies of God a chance to reproach our God, may we keep that in mind before we do something foolish!

-1. Praise the Lord there are always valiant men around and here they came from Jabesh Gilead.
+Praise the Lord there are always valiant men around and here they came from Jabesh Gilead.

 These men, upon hearing what happened to Saul and his sons traveled all night, took their bodies off the wall and returned to Jabesh Gilead with them, cremating them.

-Now this was not a common practice in Israel but it was done if there was severe mutilation and that was the case here!
+Now this was not a common practice in Israel, but it was done if there was severe mutilation and that was the case here!

-2. Why did the inhabitants of Jabesh Gilead do this?
-Because many years earlier Saul delivered them from the hands of the Ammonites, (I Samuel 11:1-11), and they are repaying the kindness of Saul.
+Why did the inhabitants of Jabesh Gilead do this?

+Because many years earlier Saul delivered them from the hands of the Ammonites and we see that in I Samuel 11:1-11, and they are repaying the kindness of Saul.